Mat1971/IRCScripts/Handover/ReadMe.md

 ### Installation
 * Load into SAM
-** In SAM:
+* * In SAM:
-** Menu -> Window -> Pal Scripts (this should be ticked to bring up the PAL Scripts box) ** In the PAL Scripts window, click the "+" and select Handover.PAL from the folder you downloaded it to
+* * Menu -> Window -> Pal Scripts (this should be ticked to bring up the PAL Scripts box)
+* * In the PAL Scripts window, click the "+" and select Handover.PAL from the folder you downloaded it to
-* DO NO SELECT "Automatically Start Script" !
+* * DO NO SELECT "Automatically Start Script" !
 * Load into ADI
-* ALT-R
+* * In ADIIrc: ALT-R
-* File->Load and load AdiSamkLink.ini
+* * File->Load and load AdiSamkLink.ini
-** This will give a script warning about initialization commands, click "OK"
+* * This will give a script warning about initialization commands, click "OK"

 ### Configuration
 * There is no configuration, everything is automated for you.